abhi1345/rubiks-cube-solvers/updates/README.md

 `EventBridge Schedule`
 1. Every hour, we run the labeling lambda function
 2. The function checks for unlabeled images and labels them using Gemini

+Some next steps I want to do:
+* Automate the data collection portion of this
+    * Set up each turn/rotation via robot arm
+    * Make the arm snap and send image on its own